Last Updated on March 16, 2023 by rudyooms

 One was working, the other one was giving the 65000 error.
 Open the registry and open the hklm\software\microsoft\policymanager\default folder

 As shown above, the working device has the required registry keys configured.
 But why doesn’t it exist on that other device?
-Normally all working building ADMX settings (not ingested ADMX files) should be available inside the c:\windows\policydefinitions folder
+Normally all working Windows build-in ADMX settings (not ingested ADMX files) should be available inside the c:\windows\policydefinitions folder

-Like you probably have noticed in the picture above, It doesn’t exist.
+As you probably have noticed in the picture above, the Feeds.admx file doesn’t exist.
 I can tell you a very long story or just how it is…

-So you need to make sure your devices are up to date so they have the latest admx files installed.
+So you need to make sure your devices are up to date (check part 3) so they have the latest ADMX files installed.
 Otherwise configuring settings in Intune will not be enabled on your devices because it’s just missing the information on how to do so!